What Is Culturalism | Each and everything about culture

 • Analyzing the cultural norms, beliefs, and values that shape individual behavior and attitudes

-• Examining how cultural practices and artifacts shape social institutions and organizations
+• Examining how cultural practices and artifacts shape social institutions and organizations.

 Challenges to Culturalism